danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

   The projects consists in the developments of the following points:

-  *-Desciption of the different variable types of the dataset;
+  *-Desciption of the different variable types of the dataset;* *-Analysis of indices of position (mean, median, quantiles, etc.), variability (dispersion index, coefficient of dispersion, relative variance, standard deviation,         Gini index, etc.) and distribution form (Fisher asymmetry index, Kurtosis index);*
-  *-Analysis of indices of position (mean, median, quantiles, etc.), variability (dispersion index, coefficient of dispersion, relative variance, standard deviation,         Gini index, etc.) and distribution form (Fisher asymmetry index, Kurtosis index);*
+  *-Definition of an "Effectiveness" variable to look at which city/which year has been the most effective in terms of sales;*
-  *-Definition of an "Effectiveness" variable to look at which city/which year has been the most effective in terms of sales *-Use of moments, dplyr, ggplot, gghalves packages to show significative diagrams, boxplots, line charts and plots.*
+  *-Use of moments, dplyr, ggplot, gghalves packages to show significative diagrams, boxplots, line charts and plots.*

 ## 2-Inferential Statistics fornData Scientists